AmadeusITGroup/HttpSessionReplacer/README.md

 The data for a single session is stored on a single Redis node using the hash tags in the key name (i.e. session is put in braces in key {33fdd1b6-b496-4b33-9f7d-df96679d32fe}).

+Due to characteristics of the Redis cluster, the update of data is not done in atomic mode.

 #### Redis Configuration

 The redis repository can be configured using either a repository configuration